LordGolias/antistasi/README.md

 # Code structure

-- Municion/ -> scripts related with weapons, arsenal and boxes.
+- `Municion/` -> scripts related with weapons, arsenal and boxes.
-- CREATE/ -> scripts related with spawing places, units and convoys.
+- `CREATE/` -> scripts related with spawing places, units and convoys.
-- statSave/ -> scripts related with loading and saving the game.
+- `statSave/` -> scripts related with loading and saving the game.
-- ...
+- `location.sqf`: contains all the code for interacting with locations

 ## Initialization